 Revenues are primarily derived from professional services provided on a time and materials basis.
 For time and material contracts, revenues are recognized and billed by multiplying the number of hours expended in the performance of the contract by the established billing rates.
 For fixed fee projects, revenues are generally recognized using the proportionate performance method based on the ratio of hours expended to total estimated hours.
 Billings in excess of costs plus earnings are classified as deferred revenues.
 On many projects the Company is also reimbursed for out-of-pocket expenses such as airfare, lodging and meals.
 These reimbursements are included as a component of revenues.
 Revenues from software sales are recorded on a gross basis based on the Company's role as principal in the transaction.
-The Company is considered a "principal" if the Company is the primary obligor and bears the associated credit risk in the transaction.
-In the event the Company does not meet the requirements to be considered a principal in the software sale transaction and acts as an agent, the revenues would be recorded on a net basis.

 Revenues are recognized when the following criteria are met: (1) persuasive evidence of the customer arrangement exists, (2) fees are fixed and determinable, (3) delivery and acceptance have occurred, and (4) collectibility is deemed probable.
 The Company's policy for revenue recognition in instances where multiple deliverables are sold contemporaneously to the same counterparty is in accordance with American Institute of Certified Public Accountants ("AICPA") Statement of Position 97-2, Software Revenue Recognition, Emerging Issues Task Force ("EITF") Issue No. 00-21, Revenue Arrangements with Multiple Deliverables, and SEC Staff Accounting Bulletin No. 104, Revenue Recognition.
-Specifically, if the Company enters into contracts for the sale of services and software, then the Company evaluates whether the services are essential to the functionality of the software and deliverable in the transaction.
+Specifically, if the Company enters into contracts for the sale of services and software, then the Company evaluates whether the services are essential to the functionality of the software and whether it has objective fair value evidence for each deliverable in the transaction.
 If the Company has concluded the services to be provided are not essential to the functionality of the software and can determine objective fair value evidence for each deliverable of the transaction, then it accounts for each deliverable in the transaction separately, based on the relevant revenue recognition policies.
 All deliverables of the Company's multiple element arrangements meet these criteria.
-We follow very specific and detailed guidelines, discussed above, in determining revenues; however, certain judgments and estimates are made and used to determine revenues recognized in any accounting period.
+The Company follows the guidelines discussed above in determining revenues; however, certain judgments and estimates are made and used to determine revenues recognized in any accounting period.
 Material differences may result in the amount and timing of revenues recognized for any period if different conditions were to prevail.